-Academic scholarships are offered on the basis of financial need, gradepoint average, leadership qualities, and community service.
+Academic scholarships are offered on the basis of financial need, grade point average, leadership qualities, and community service.
 Funds are provided by private donors to Cochise College.
 Scholarships are intended for students who are residents of the State of Arizona.
 Scholarship selection is dependent on the student's overall achievement and may be limited to specific fields of study.
 Through submission of a single application, the student applicant will be considered for all of the scholarships available.

-Students should also contact their individual departments regarding funds which may be available through those sources.
+Students who should contact the individual departments regarding funds which may be available through those sources.

-All students are encouraged to apply for financial aid, regardless of their parents' financial status.

-The broad range of financial aid resources available to the Office of Financial Aid provide access on a variety of levels.

-Students who do not have financial need may still qualify for academic scholarships, temporary loans, or other programs.
+All students are encouraged to apply for financial aid regardless of their parents' financial status.
+The range of financial aid resources available to the Office of Financial Aid provide access on a variety of levels.
+Students who do not have financial need may still apply for academic scholarships, temporary loans, or other financial aid programs.
 Therefore, please feel free to contact the Office of Financial Aid for further information.